dmi3kno/polite/README.md

 ## Basic Example

-This is a basic example which shows you how to retrive list of semi-soft cheeses from www.cheese.com.
-Here we authenticate a session and then scrape the page with specified parameters.
-Behind the scenes `polite` inquires downloads `robots.txt`, checks the url and useragent string against it, caches call to robots.txt and to the web page and performs rate limiting.
+This is a basic example which shows how to retrive the list of semi-soft cheeses from www.cheese.com.
+Here, we authenticate a session and then scrape the page with specified parameters.
+Behind the scenes `polite` retrieves `robots.txt`, checks the url and useragent string against it, caches the call to robots.txt and to the web page and enforces rate limiting.

 ``` r
 library(polite)